IndiaFilings / Learn / Gst Return Filing

 How to file GST Returns?

-The following are the general process to file GST returns online:
+The following is the general process for filing GST returns online:

 1. Login to the GST Portal: Access the GST portal using your GSTIN and login credentials.